saptarshibasu/aws-study/README.md

   * **Dedicated instances** - no other customer will share the hardware, but instances from same AWS account can share hardware, no control on instance placement
   * **Dedicated hosts** - the entire server is reserved, provides more control on instance placement, more visibility into sockets and cores, good for "bring your own licenses (BYOL)", complicated regulatory needs - 3 years period reservation
 * **Billing** by second with a minimum of 60 seconds
-* **Spot Price** - If you terminate your instance, you pay for any partial hour used (as you do for On-Demand or Reserved Instances).
-However, you are not charged for any partial hour of usage if the Spot price goes above your maximum price and Amazon EC2 interrupts your Spot Instance
+* **Spot Price** - If your Spot instance is terminated or stopped by Amazon EC2 in the first instance hour, you will not be charged for that usage.
+However, if you terminate the instance yourself, you will be charged to the nearest second.
+If the Spot instance is terminated or stopped by Amazon EC2 in any subsequent hour, you will be charged for your usage to the nearest second.
+If you are running on Windows or Red Hat Enterprise Linux (RHEL) and you terminate the instance yourself, you will be charged for an entire hour
+* **Spot Price** - You will pay the price per instance-hour set at the beginning of each instance-hour for the entire hour, billed to the nearest second
 * T2/T3 are **burstable** instances.
 Spikes are handled using burst credits that are accumulated over time.
 If burst credits are all consumed, performance will suffer
 * **M instance types** are balanced
 * **Instance Type**